pudiish/CVE/README.md

 - **National Vulnerability Database (NVD)** for providing the CVE data.
 - **React**, **Node.js**, **Express**, **MongoDB** for their great tools that helped build this project.

----

-This README file provides a comprehensive guide for your project setup, usage, and contribution.
-You can modify and extend it as per your needs!